A+: Fully Automatic Shooting (Scene Intelligent Auto)

 If blinks, manually raise the built-in flash.

-- Under low light, the AF-assist beam (continuous flash) fires automatically as needed when the built-in flash is raised.
+- Under low light, the AF-assist beam () is automatically activated if needed.

-- Once the subject is in focus, that AF point turns green and the camera beeps.
+- Once the subject is in focus, that AF point turns green and the camera beeps (One-Shot AF).

-- The AF point in focus on a moving subject turns blue and tracks subject movement.
+- An AF point in focus on a moving subject turns blue and tracks subject movement (Servo AF).

 Take the picture.

 - Press the shutter button completely to take the picture.

 - The image just captured will be displayed for approx. 2 sec. on the screen.